spiderweak/asterisk-transcribe-and-act/README.md

 Creates a tmp folder associated with the conversation as long as the file keeps being updated for the past minute.

-Archives everything under asterisk folder, content of the folder include a copy of the audio files as well as two separate transcript and a unified transcription
+Archives everything under asterisk folder, content of the folder include a copy of the audio files as well as two separate transcript files. and a unified transcription

 Plug the unified transcription on a web interface

 Docker container can be plugged in read mode on asterisk monitor folder for process isolation.

-# Todo
+## Todo

-- Plug on monitor interface
+- Decide on output folder location
-- Transcribe
+- Decide on a format for unified transcription.
-- Parse transcription
+- Generate a single file with unified transcription for processing

-Improve transcriptions.
+- Generate a web page (frontend similar to a chat interface) to review transcriptions
- - Unified file with signal processing to work with interruptions
+- Parse transcription to support actions

-Also:
+- Document
-- Fix unsafe Wekzeug usage for production
+- Signal processing to support callout and reduce processing needs, and support interruption (Complex task, don't underestimate)

 ## Getting Started